nidhaloff/igel/docs/README.rst

 ####################

-First, create or modify a dataset of images that are categorized into sub-folders based on the image label/class For example, if you are have dogs and cats images, then you will need 2 sub-folders:
+First, create or modify a dataset of images that are categorized into sub-folders based on the image label/class For example, if you have dog and cat images, then you will need 2 sub-folders:

-- folder 0, which contains cats images (here the label 0 indicates a cat)
+- folder ``0``, which contains cat images (here the label 0 indicates a cat)
-- folder 1, which contains dogs images (here the label 1 indicates a dog)
+- folder ``1``, which contains dog images (here the label 1 indicates a dog)

+| images/
+| ├── 0/
+| │   ├── catpicture00.jpg
+| │   ├── catpicture01.bmp
+| │   ├── [...]
+| │   └── catpicture99.png
+| └── 1/
+|     ├── dogpicture00.jpg
+|     ├── dogpicture01.bmp
+|     ├── [...]
+|     └── dogpicture99.png

-Assuming these two sub-folder are contained in one parent folder called images, just feed data to igel:
+Assuming these two sub-folders are within a parent folder called ``images``, just feed data to *igel*:

 .. code-block:: console

     $ igel auto-train -dp ./images --task ImageClassification

-Igel will handle everything from pre-processing the data to optimizing hyperparameters.
+*Igel* will handle everything from pre-processing the data to optimizing hyperparameters.
 At the end, the best model will be stored in the current working dir.